 We all have a ton of books on community helpers, but here are two newer ones you may not have seen.
 These books can be ordered using Amazon or you can see if your school or local library carries them.

-Clothesline Clothes for Jobs People Do.
 This book is perfect for talking about careers.
-It shows a workers clothes on a clothes line, gives a clue in the text (that rhymes), and then shows that job in action.
-It’s a great book because it not only supports the topic, but it also has rhymes and some of the text is very simple so the kids can read on their own.
+It shows a worker’s clothes on a clothesline, gives a clue in the text (that rhymes), and then shows that job in action.
+It’s a great book because it not only supports the topic but also has rhymes and some of the text is very simple so the kids can read on their own.

-Show Me Community Helpers.
-This book is an encyclopedia jobs made especially for kids.
-Each occupation has lots of pictures showing what they do and the sentences are simple (too hard for our kids read independently, but still simple.)
+This book is an encyclopedia of obs made especially for kids.
+Each occupation has lots of pictures showing what they do and the sentences are simple (too hard for our kids to read independently, but still simple.)

 Videos on Community Helpers (Not Just Specific Jobs)

-There are lots of full videos on specific occupations, but I wanted to show some quick videos for your mini lesson and not really go too in depth for each job.
-(We found 0 Labor Day videos that were appropriate for our little people.)
+There are lots of full videos on specific occupations, but I wanted to show some quick videos for your mini-lesson and not really go too in-depth for each job.

 Sesame Street: Who are the people in your neighborhood?
 (4:26)

-You two the song.
+You know the song.
 You will watch it and be singing it the rest of the day.
 “They are the person that you meet each day.”